Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Methods

-As the second example in-memory accelerator architecture, we consider a content addressable memory (CAM) based SAT solver (CAMSAT), depicted in Fig.~\ref{fig:PTIC_HW}(b).
+As the second example in-memory accelerator architecture, we consider a content-addressable memory--based (CAM) SAT solver (CAMSAT), depicted in Fig.~\ref{fig:PTIC_HW}(b).
 The CAMSAT accelerator implements a WalkSAT-like heuristic using crossbar arrays~\cite{pedretti2023zeroth}.
 This architecture consists of two crossbar arrays, where the first is used to evaluate violations of the SAT clauses.
 The output of the crossbar arrays uses a binary signal to indicate whether the clauses mapped to the respective row of the array are violated by the current variable configuration.
 This signal is passed to the second crossbar array, which is the transpose of the first array.
-The output of this second crossbar array indicates how many clauses become satisfied when flipping each of the variables (the ``make value'') during one iteration.
-A winner-takes-all (labelled ``WTA'' Fig.~\ref{fig:PTIC_HW}(b)) circuit then selects the variable with the highest make value and flips its value.
+The output of this second crossbar array indicates how many clauses become satisfied when each of the variables is flipped (the ``make value'') during one iteration.
+A winner-takes-all circuit then selects the variable with the highest make value and flips its value.
 As with the PUBO architecture, an analog noise signal is added to aid the solver in escaping local minima.
-Adapting this architecture to the PTIC framework requires the calculation of the cost function, which is given by the number of violated clauses.
-This can be achieved within the second crossbar array using an additional row that sums the input values.
-The output of this row is then digitized with an ADC with a $\log_2(number\, of\, clauses)$-bit resolution.
+Adaptation of this architecture to the PTIC framework requires the calculation of the cost function, which is given by the number of violated clauses.
+This can be achieved within the second crossbar array with the use of an additional row that sums the input values.
+The output of this row is then digitized with an ADC with a $\log_2(n_c)$-bit resolution.
 As in the case of the PUBO accelerators, the replica temperature is given by the magnitude of the injected noise signal.
 The central processing unit used to perform the replica exchange is identical to that of the discussed PUBO architecture.